s3researchlab/latexdiff-with-input/README.md

 sh run.bh
 ```

-If everything went well then the following is a possible expected output
+If everything went well then the following is a possible expected output:

 ```
 Opening /Users/user/Workspace/latexdiff-with-input/current/main.tex